rashidakamal/tinychip/README.md

 + It's way cheaper
 + It't way smaller!
++ It can do most things!

 **CONs**
 + Harder for beginners
-+ The onboard oscillator can go as fast as 8mHZ (meaning that its clock rate is slower than your Arduino Uno).
++ It's a bit slower.
+The onboard oscillator can go as fast as 8mHZ, which is not noticeable for most use cases but  its clock rate is slower than your Arduino Uno.
++ No UART serial communications (but yes, I2C and SPI)

 ## Materials